 If we can—and we indeed can—project probable games won from runs scored and runs yielded over any arbitrary set of games (with, of course, increasing accuracy as the number of games in the series rises), we would next like to be able to project runs scored and yielded for a team based on who is playing and pitching for it.
 If we could do that as well—and here, too, we can—we could then project with some accuracy a team’s ultimate win percentage just from the identities of its player personnel.

-The essence of scoring runs in baseball is remarkably straightforward: put runners on base and then drive them in.
+The essence of scoring runs in baseball is remarkably straightforward: put runners on base, then drive them in.
 The background is the ticking clock of baseball—outs.
 Of all the many and diverse numbers in baseball analysis, none is nearly so important as this one: three, the three outs that define an inning.

 But to continue: another thing that probability mathematics tells us is that the chances of two things both happening is the chance for one multiplied by the independent chance for the other.
+To see a simple example of that that fact, imagine tossing a pair of standard six-sided dice, say one red and one green.
+What are the chances of getting a total of 5 showing?

 As an aside, we need to remember at all times—which many discussions and analyses we have seen do not—that the batter at the plate is also a base runner.
 That is, there is always at least one runner on for every batter: himself.
 He is the base runner on “zeroth base.”
 What he does as a batter independently affects him as a base runner (analysts sometimes forget that, but the Rules Of Baseball don’t, referring to the “batter-runner”).
 It is as if there are two men at the plate: a runner, just like a runner at any other base, and a batter who does what he does and then fades into thin air as the base runners (or runner—himself) do whatever is appropriate for what he as a batter did.

 The mechanics of what such an “RBI factor” might comprise, and of how it is derived, are somewhat complicated.
-Evidently base hits are going to be very important, and extra-base hits especially so; but walks have some value, and even minor factors like wild pitches and balks are not utterly negligible.
+Evidently base hits are going to be very important, and extra-base hits especially so; but walks have some value, and even minor factors like hit-by-pitch and sac flies are not utterly negligible.
 In fact, the details of both the philosophy and practice of calculating an RBI factor of some sort are largely (but by no means wholly) what distinguish one school of analysis from another.
 Owlcroft has its own methods, which we will not detail here for a variety of reasons, most notably brevity.

 In many workers’ formulations, the occurrence rate of Total Bases (the sum of all hits weighted by bases per hit—that is, for example, triples are 3 and singles are 1) is the only determinant in their RBI factor, whatever they call it (if they call it by a name at all).
 That can actually give a pretty fair result, and it has the virtue of simplicity.
-The first runs-scored formula Bill James widely published was indeed that simple:
+The first runs-scored formula (“Runs Created”) Bill James widely published was indeed that simple:

 (Hits + Walks) x (Total Bases) / (At-Bats + Walks)